roboception-gbp/rc_visard-release/README.md

 Parameters to be set to the ROS param server before run-time.

 - `device`: The ID of the device, i.e. Roboception rc_visard sensor.
+   This can be either the
-If the provided GenTL library is used, then the ID is the MAC address of the rc_visard, but with ':' replaced by '_'.
-This can be different if another GenTL library is used.
+   - lower case MAC address, but with ':' replaced by '_'.
+   - serial number
+   - user defined name (factory default: `rc_visard`), must be unique among all reachable sensors
+   See https://github.com/roboception/rc_genicam_api#device-id for more details.
+   By default this parameter is set to `rc_visard`, which works with one rc_visard with factory settings connected.

 - `gev_access`:  The gev_access mode, i.e.:
   - 'control'   Configuration and streaming with the possibility of other